kdoore/CS2335-Gitbook/project-1-game-controller/gamecontroller-gameactive-to-control-behavior-of-appletree-basket.md

 ```

 **Access and Use: gameActive**
 We'll use the gameController.gameActive variable to wrap all code inside the AppleTree.cs Update function - so no code will be executed here unless gameController.gameActive is true.
-This will keep the basket from moving until the game has been started.
+This will keep the AppleTree from moving until the game has been started.

 ```java